Iamjava/dotfiles/README.md

+## See https://github.com/Iamjava/configfiles for current configs
-# A Document with usefull stuff around vim and other dotfiles
+### A Document with usefull stuff around vim and other dotfiles

 ```
 Commands for folding